keithgabriel/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+The first thing your browser does is reach out to the Domain Name System (DNS) to translate the human-readable website address (https://www.google.com) into the numerical IP address that computers use to locate the website.
+The DNS acts like a phonebook, matching domain names to their corresponding IP addresses.

 ARP process
 -----------